 TIP: Preserve the unique usefulness of the word unique by thinking twice before putting a modifier in front of it.

-17 Responses to “Less is More When it Comes to “Unique””
+17 thoughts on “Less is More When it Comes to “Unique””

 Spot on, I hear “rather unique” quite often.